mikeandike523/SDFBuilder/README.md

 - The Y and Z coordinates of the initial model are swapped.
 - The model is centered at the origin, and scaled such that its smallest dimension is 2 units with .4 units of padding.

-### Caution!
+## :warning: PC TEMPERATURE WARNING

-This software is highly taxing on your CPU and GPU, and can cause temperature increases in these processors.
-Ensure your PC protects against temperature spikes, and watch for hot computer surfaces (especially with laptops).
+- This software is in an experimental stage, and is extremely taxing on your CPU and GPU.
+When using this software, watch for temperature increases in your CPU and GPU, as well as hot computer surfaces.
+The author of this reposityory, github user mikeandike523, is not liable for any damges to hardware or person.
+Use at your own risk.
 ### Acknowledgements

 - Inigo Quilez, for providing GLSL algorithms for the explicit signed distance functions used in this program, as well as an algorithm for smooth minimum.
 See articles [Signed Distance functions](https://www.iquilezles.org/www/articles/distfunctions/distfunctions.htm), [Distance to Triangle](https://www.iquilezles.org/www/articles/triangledistance/triangledistance.htm), and [Smooth Minimum](https://www.iquilezles.org/www/articles/smin/smin.htm).